Bhavya-coder-cyber/MyFinance-Project/README.md

 - Email notifications for user actions (registration, verification).
 - Robust backend with Mongoose and MongoDB.
 - Responsive, accessible, and user-friendly interface.
+- Learn with our AI chat FinGenius AI for any questions related to stock market and finance.
+- Catch on the latest finance news and updates.

 ---